 which may work OK in a loft if the signal level in your area is sufficient.

 Different roofing materials will attenuate the signal by differing amounts, though as far as I know no one has published any data on this, contact us if you know different !
 Generally speaking the losses (at TV frequencies) would be 3 to 10dB (decibels) which is about 30 to 70% of the signal.
 During tests inside a (Welsh slate) roof the TV signal was 8dB down on that from an aerial on the chimney, though the latter was installed 9ft higher.
-However some materials can give significantly more loss than 8dB and no signal at all will be received through metal sheeting / foil.
-We`ve had reports that solar panels can greatly attenuate TV signals into lofts, which is actually what you`d expect, if you think about it.
+However some materials can result in significantly more loss than 8dB and no signal at all will be received through metal sheeting / foil.
+This includes solar panels which can greatly attenuate TV signals into lofts, which is actually what you`d expect, if you think about it.
 Some types of roofing material are semi porous and the attenuation level can rise if they get wet, though I have to say there was hardly any difference through the wet/dry Welsh slate roof when I was doing my testing.

-When installing an aerial in the loft, try to do it in the Autumn or Spring !
+When installing an aerial in the loft, try to do it in the autumn or spring !
 Being in a loft when the weather is warm can be unpleasant to put it mildly.
-Personally, for loft work, I`d even say Winter would be preferable to a warm Summer`s day.
+Personally, for loft work, I`d even say winter would be preferable to a warm summer`s day.

 It goes without saying that the aerial alignment should normally be through the slates and not through the end wall(s), and this is particularly important if the house is a terrace and there are even more walls beyond the first !
 That said, RF is such a Black Art that it`s always worth trying anything if you`re desperate.
 Remember we`re dealing with a roof space where RF waves are bouncing around all over the place, anything`s possible !